FrancisCrickInstitute/Chromosome_modelling/README.md

 -	Visualization software such as Chimera, VMD or PyMOL

 #### Installation
-1. You can download the code ( from chromo_3D_code folder: `initConfig.hpp, initConfig.cpp, initDynamics.hpp, initDynamics.cpp, chromoCell.cpp, Makefile, chromosome_real.numberBead, chromosome_real.normMatrix`)
+1. You can download the code (`initConfig.hpp, initConfig.cpp, initDynamics.hpp, initDynamics.cpp, chromoCell.cpp, Makefile, chromosome_real.numberBead, chromosome_real.normMatrix`)
 2. Or you can clone the repo: `git clone` https://github.com/FrancisCrickInstitute/Chromosome-Condensation